-Often the most current information about a career field, especially in a specific geographic location, may not be available online or in books.
-The best information comes from people who are actually working in that career field.
+The most current and specific information about a career field may not be available online.
+The most helpful information can come from people who are actually working in that field.

-An informational interview is an informal conversation with someone working in an area that interests you who will give you information and advice.
-It is an effective research tool in addition to reading books, exploring the Internet and examining job descriptions.
+An informational interview is an informal conversation you can have with someone working in an area of interest to you.
+It is an effective research tool and is best done after preliminary online research.
 It is not a job interview, and the objective is not to find job openings.

-You may feel awkward making arrangements to talk with people you don't know about their work.
-However, most people actually enjoy taking a few moments out of their day to reflect on their professional life and to give advice to someone with an interest in their field.
+You may feel awkward reaching out to people you don't know.
+However, most people actually enjoy taking a bit of time out of their day to reflect on their professional life and give advice to someone interested in their field.

 - Find out about career paths you did not know existed.

-- Get tips about how to prepare for and enter a given career.
+- Get tips and insider knowledge about how to prepare for and land your first career position.

 - Learn what it’s like to work at a specific organization.

 - Initiate a professional relationship and expand your network of contacts in a specific career field; meet people who may forward job leads to you in the future.